arunj123/pico_display/README.md

 ### Firmware (C++)

 *   **Cooperative Multitasking:** The `media_app` must handle three asynchronous tasks: Bluetooth events, Wi-Fi/TCP events, and user input.
-The core design decision was to use a single, non-blocking main `while(true)` loop in `MediaApplication::run()`.
-This loop is paced by the `cyw43_arch_wait_for_work_until()` function, which efficiently yields CPU time, allowing both the BTstack and lwIP networking stacks to process their background tasks without conflict.
-This avoids the panics and instability that arise from attempting to use blocking calls within different interrupt contexts.
+The final, stable architecture is built around a single, non-blocking main `while(true)` loop in `MediaApplication::run()`.
+This loop is the heart of the cooperative scheduler, paced by `cyw43_arch_wait_for_work_until()`.
+This function correctly yields CPU time to allow the BTstack (Bluetooth) and lwIP (Networking) background tasks to run without conflict, while also allowing the main thread to handle application logic safely.

-*   **Interrupt Handling:** The Pico W wireless driver takes ownership of the primary GPIO interrupt handler.
-To allow the `RotaryEncoder` to also respond to high-frequency events, it was designed to register its own **raw interrupt handler** using `gpio_add_raw_irq_handler_with_order_priority_masked`.
-This allows it to coexist with the wireless driver, with a high enough priority to ensure encoder clicks are not missed during Wi-Fi activity.

-*   **Non-Blocking TCP Server:** To prevent panics caused by calling blocking functions from an interrupt context, the `TcpServer` is designed with a **producer-consumer** pattern.
-The lwIP receive callback (the producer, running in an interrupt context) does the absolute minimum: it verifies the data and pushes it onto a thread-safe queue (`m_tile_queue`).
-The main application loop (the consumer) then safely pops from this queue and performs the slow, blocking `drawImage` operation.

-*   **PIO for Display:** The `St7789Display` driver offloads the high-speed SPI data transmission to a PIO state machine.
-This is a key performance optimization, as it allows the CPU to perform other tasks while the DMA and PIO work in the background to send pixel data to the screen.
+*   **Correct Initialization Sequence:** A critical design element is the strict initialization order required by the Pico W SDK to prevent driver conflicts.
+The `MediaApplication::run()` method now enforces this order:
+    1. Core hardware (`stdio`, `RotaryEncoder`, `Display`).
+    2.  `cyw43_arch_init()` to initialize the wireless driver stack.
+    3. BTstack and other application software services.
+    4. Wi-Fi connection and TCP server initialization.
+    5. Enter the main application loop.

+*   **High-Priority Interrupt Handling:** The Pico W's wireless driver (`cyw43`) registers a high-priority raw interrupt handler for GPIO events.
+To prevent this from blocking the `RotaryEncoder`, the encoder's `init()` function now explicitly registers its own raw IRQ handler with a **higher priority** (a numerically lower value, `0x30`) than the CYW43 driver's default (`0x40`).
+This ensures encoder events are always captured without conflicting with wireless activity.

+*   **Robust TCP Server with a Producer-Consumer Queue:** To solve the "fast producer, slow consumer" problem, where a fast host overwhelms the Pico, a robust producer-consumer pattern was implemented:
+    *   **The Producer (Interrupt Context):** The low-level `_recv_callback` from lwIP is the producer.
+It runs in an interrupt context and does the absolute minimum: it validates an incoming data frame's CRC and, if valid, places the entire frame onto a multi-slot, thread-safe ring buffer (`m_tile_queue`).
+    *   **The Consumer (Main Loop):** The `poll_handler()` function, called from the main `while(true)` loop, is the consumer.
+It is the only part of the code that removes items from the queue.
+It will only do so if the display is not busy drawing (`m_drawing.processDrawing()` returns `IDLE`).
+    *   **Flow Control:** The crucial `ACK` packet is sent by the consumer (`poll_handler`) *after* it has successfully dequeued a tile and is about to start drawing it.
+This provides perfect, application-level flow control, ensuring the host never sends a new tile until the Pico is truly ready for it.

+*   **Cooperative Display Driver:** The `St7789Display::drawBuffer` function contains a tight loop that sends thousands of pixels.
+To prevent this from starving the background network and Bluetooth tasks, a call to `cyw43_arch_poll()` is injected inside this loop.
+This periodically yields CPU time, allowing the wireless stack to process incoming data and send outgoing ACKs even during a slow screen redraw.

+## Limitations and Design Trade-offs

+*   **Cooperative, Not Preemptive:** The entire firmware runs in a cooperative, single-threaded environment.
+Any task that blocks for a long time without yielding (e.g., a long calculation or a driver without `cyw43_arch_poll()`) will starve all other tasks, including Bluetooth and Wi-Fi, leading to instability.
+*   **Throughput is Limited by Drawing Speed:** The ACK-based flow control makes the network transfer extremely reliable, but it also means the overall data throughput is limited by the slowest part of the consumer chain: drawing pixels to the LCD.
+*   **Memory Usage:** The tile buffer (`m_tile_queue`) and the asynchronous drawing buffer in the `Drawing` class consume RAM.
+While currently small, handling larger images or more buffered tiles would require careful memory management.
+*   **Interrupt Priority:** The manual management of IRQ priorities is powerful but fragile.
+Adding other new, low-level hardware drivers would require careful consideration of the interrupt priority chain to avoid future conflicts.

 ### Host Application (Python)